Planning ahead helps every child enjoy a smooth transition to school.

 Where a child is enrolled in a support class or a special school this is done through a process known as a placement panel.

-Use the school locator to find your local school or a support class in regular or special schools.
+Use the School Finder to find your local school or a support class in regular or special schools.

 In addition to special classes and special schools, the following services are available in all public schools: